 On January 14 and 15, 1955, the Clovers were part of Alan Freed's first live New York City show, held at the St. Nicholas Arena.
 The "Rock 'n' Roll Jubilee Ball" was played out in three performances, and also featured Clyde McPhatter & the Drifters, Ruth Brown, the Moonglows/Moonlighters, Red Prysock and his Orchestra, Fats Domino, Varetta Dillard, Mickey "Guitar" Baker, Danny Overbea, Joe Turner, the Harptones, Charles Brown, and the Buddy Johnson Orchestra, with vocalists Ella Johnson and Nolan Lewis.

 In January, Lou Krefetz produced his own package show: the "Top 10 R&B Show."
 Kicking off January 28 in Norfolk, it was billed as the first show featuring all Shaw Agency artists and the first show fully produced by Krefetz.
-Up and down the highway for 60 grueling days, the tour featured the Clovers, Faye Adams, the Charms, Joe Turner, the Moonglows, Lowell Fulson, the Paul Williams Orchestra, the Bill Doggett Trio, and the Spence Twins.
+Up and down the highway for 60 grueling days, the tour featured the Clovers, Faye Adams, the Otis Williams and the Charms, Joe Turner, the Moonglows, Lowell Fulson, the Paul Williams Orchestra, the Bill Doggett Trio, and the Spence Twins.
 It would play the entire country, except the far west.
 The tour's February 5 performance was in Chicago, as another "Jam With Sam" show (hosted by Chicago DJ Sam Evans).
 It ended up in Buffalo, on March 20.
 If you were too lazy to buy tickets in advance, you could see all this for only $2.00 at the gate!